 “I think addressing it without anger or antagonism, works best.
 That means taking a stance of educating people and being well-humored about it (which takes an inordinate amount of patience, I know).” – Mandy

-“The most common question I get is whether or not I “speak Chinese” – which I understand what they’re asking, however, it does come as mild surprise to some people that Chinese people speak Mandarin, Cantonese, Hakka, etc. and read and write Chinese.
-The oral communications differ in dialect but the reading and writing is universally understood because the same characters are used.
+“The most common question I get is whether or not I “speak Chinese” – which I understand what they’re asking, however, it does come as a mild surprise to some people that Chinese people speak Mandarin, Cantonese, Hakka, etc. and read and write Chinese.
+The oral communications differ in dialect but the reading and writing are universally understood because the same characters are used.
 And I enjoy telling people that and helping people learn one new thing a day.” – Josephine

 “If it’s in a high-intensity situation where people are getting physically aggressive, I am respecting my position as a guest in the country and carrying on because there’s no way in hell I’m trying to get hurt over anything.” – Josephine

 “If you’re experiencing direct racism in airports or airplanes from roles of authority try to be calm, tolerant and relieve yourself from the situation as soon as possible.
 Take note of the officer’s name and bring this attention to social media AFTER.
 People like that are pretty much trying to push your buttons to exercise their authoritative practices on you.” – Sidrah